etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 2. Create the table in the database, with the basic and mandatory columns.
 3. Add the specific columns for the table.
 In other words, the columns that are specific to the table.
 4. Execute the process to register the columns of the table in the system.
-5. Execute the Syncronize Terminology process to save the labels and names for the columns.
+5. Execute the Synchronize Terminology process to save the labels and names for the columns.
 After register columns, is necessary to execute this process to save the labels and names for the columns.
 6. Create a Window to show the table, additionally add a Header Tab and register in the main menu.
 7. Execute the process to register all the fields necessary in the Tab.
 8. Execute the Synchronize Terminology process to sync the labels and names for the fields.
 Its necessary to execute this process every time a field is registered.